martinroger/ipodesp32/README.md

 - Auto-reconnect to the phone
 - iPod emulation to the car
 - Skip FW/RW and restart song
-- Metadata update, sometimes with a couple small issues
+- Metadata update, sometimes with a couple small issues (but less and less)
 - Auto-pause on leave

 Some features are also partially supported but known to generate some bugs or unintended effects :